 - Don’t get paid, only reimbursed actual out-of-pocket expenses

-- Can be contacted whilst volunteering at the bureau if a job opportunity becomes available
+- Can be contacted whilst volunteering at the service if a job opportunity becomes available

 - Can be available at a certain period of notice to start work or attend an interview (must be less than 48 hours).

 Will volunteering with Citizens Advice affect my other benefits?

 You should notify the relevant agency before starting with us if you receive Incapacity Benefit or Employment Support Allowance, Severe Disablement Allowance, Industrial Injuries Disablement Benefit or Carers Allowance.
 We can help you by providing a standard letter confirming:

 - Numbers of hours volunteering undertaken with the service

 - Hours spent volunteering at the service are unpaid

 - Flexibility of volunteering i.e. it cannot be regarded as the same as paid work.

 There are some benefits that are not affected by volunteering and where the relevant agencies do not need to be informed that the person is volunteering.
 These include: State Retirement Pension, Council Tax benefit, Housing Benefit, Statutory Maternity pay, Maternity Allowance, War Widow’s Pension and Widow’s Pension.

 Will I have to complete DBS check (Disclosure and Barring Service)?